 Key Principle: If an agency holds personal information about an individual that was collected for a particular (primary) purpose, the agency must not use or disclose the information for another (secondary) purpose without the individual’s consent unless an exception applies.

-The Community Services Directorate will not use an individual’s personal information for a secondary purpose or share personal information with other government agencies, private sector organisations or anyone else without the individuals consent, unless an exception applies.
+The Community Services Directorate will not use an individual’s personal information for a different reason or share personal information with other government agencies, private sector organisations or anyone else without the individuals consent, unless an exception applies.

 Exceptions include when:

-- the Directorate has reason to suspect unlawful activity, or misconduct of a serious nature, that relates to its functions and reasonably believes that collection of the information is necessary in order for appropriate action to be taken
+- the Directorate has reason to suspect unlawful activity, or misconduct of a serious nature, that relates to its functions and reasonably believes that collection of the information is necessary in order for appropriate action to be taken; or

 - the Directorate reasonably believes that the collection is reasonably necessary to help locate a person who has been reported as missing.

-The Community Services Directorate contracts non government service providers to support the Directorate to carry out specific activities and functions.
-In some circumstances it may be necessary for the Directorate to share personal information with these service providers to enable them to perform their functions efficiently and effectively.
-In these situations the Directorate will protect personal information by only entering into contracts with service providers who agree to comply with Territory Privacy Principle requirements for the protection of personal information.
+The Community Services Directorate contracts non-government service providers to support the Directorate to carry out specific activities and functions.
+In some circumstances, it may be necessary for the Directorate to share personal information with these service providers to allow the service to complete their functions.
+In these situations, the Directorate will protect personal information by only entering into contracts with service providers who agree to comply with the Information Privacy Act 2014.

 Territory Privacy Principle 7 – Direct Marketing

 This Territory Privacy Principle does not exist.
 The numbering of the Territory Privacy Principles mirrors the Australian Privacy Principles within the Commonwealth legislation.
-The Australian Privacy Principle 7 does not relate to the Territory and as such has been omitted from the Information Privacy Act 2014.
+The Australian Privacy Principle 7 does not relate to the Territory and as such has not been added to the Information Privacy Act 2014.